 You love checking in to see what’s up with your people and you put a lot of value in staying in touch with them on a more personal level.
 Facebook is definitely the most conversational social channel.
 People can get into some pretty in-depth conversations about a variety of topics, and it’s great for sharing ideas in depth.
 People tend to spend longer on Facebook than most other social channels so it’s important to keep Facebook driven social media strategies really engaging – there’s little room for phoning it in.

-Become an Instagram aficionado!
+You’re an Instagram aficionado!

 You love imagery and you often best express yourself with images.
 You see the value in using social media strategies as an extension of your brand and what makes you unique.
 Despite being a writer perhaps you’re a firm believer in the phrase: a picture is worth a thousand words.
 Now it’s true, all social media sites really need images to make an impact, but you are clearly more visual in nature and you should consider being on a site that really speaks to that.
 Since Instagram uses imagery as the lead, and not the supporting character, it’s the site for you.